-Life Pacific Fine Arts Department is led by Professor Carol Shelton.
-An artist herself, Professor Shelton leads and inspires her students to explore their God given creativity.
+Life Pacific Fine Arts Department is led by Professor Carissa Hawksworth.
+An artist herself, Professor Hawksworth leads and inspires her students to explore their God given creativity.
 Students gain exposure to art and theater through field trips each semester.
 Our metropolitan location, with its close proximity to art galleries, museums, and major academic institutions, makes the San Dimas campus an ideal place to cultivate art education.

 The Fine Arts department presents:

 - Open Art Lab every Friday 2:00–4:00

 To get involved contact the Fine Arts Department at email@example.com

 The classroom experience at Life Pacific College provides students with a biblically grounded education that equips them to advance the kingdom of God.
 The classroom experience at LPC is made unique by the exceptional work of our world class faculty and the opportunities presented for students to convert their education into action.

 Our faculty at Life Pacific College practices a teaching model known as active learning which engages the student and promotes academic discipline.
 Compared to the lecture model, which allows students to become non-participative recipients of information, students at LPC are expected to be active learners.
 Our faculty is intentional about fostering classroom discussion, peer collaboration, and teacher-student dialogue.
 The result is a thriving classroom and students encouraged to take the initiative in their education.